retirement, annuities, long term care, pensions on divorce

 Other options could be a with-profits annuity or unit-linked annuity where the individual chooses the income from the annuity.
 A with profits annuity pays at a bonus rate which could go down if the income level chosen is too high, but ultimately the income is smoothed out over time.
 A unit-linked annuity carry a much higher risk as they are dependent on the performance of the equity market and the annuitant should have other sources of income.

 For those with £250,000 or more, an open annuity can offer the greatest flexibility of income for the individual and spouse while they are alive with the opportunity to pass the residual pension fund to their beneficiaries on their death.
-The underlying assets are invested in equities so there is a higher risk with an open annuity.
+The underlying assets are invested in equities so there is a higher risk with open annuities.
 However, due to the large initial investment, an open annuity may be more attractive to people with a self invested personal pensions (SIPPs) plan.

 If I buy an annuity and die shortly afterwards, will there be any money for my beneficiaries?

-For both a compulsory purchase annuity (or pension annuity) and a purchased life annuity a survivors pension and dependents income can be selected to provide an income for a spouse or children under the age of 18 years.
+For both a compulsory purchase annuity (or pension annuities) and a purchased life annuity a survivors pension and dependents income can be selected to provide an income for a spouse or children under the age of 18 years.

 However, if these options are not selected, then on the death of the annuitant there can be no capital for the beneficiaries.
 This results in a mortality profit for the life company of which part of the profit is used to improve annuity rates for future annuitants.